0ax1/MPI-Checker/README.md

 See the [tests folder](https://github.com/0ax1/MPI-Checker/tree/master/tests).

 ## Limitations
 - Point to point communication must be enclosed within the scope of a translation unit.
   This stems from the general limitation of Clang's Static Analyzer to analyze one translation unit in isolation.
 - Unreachable calls can only be detected if caused by blocking MPI calls.
 The reason for this is that point to point schema validation can only be achieved by non path sensitive (ast) analysis while request var usage must be checked path sensitive.
 So deadlocks caused by waits can not be detected.
 - There can't be any assumptions made at compile time about `MPI_Waitany` and `MPI_Waitsome` since their effect depends on what is done at runtime.
 Because of that they are not taken into account.
+- The analysis is limited to C. Analyzing C++ code is currently not supported.